-This new law requires the registration of sexual offenders along with a continuing requirement for them to report annually or quarterly, depending on their classification, to verify their information.
+The Sexual Offender Registration Law requires the registration of Sexual Offenders along with a continuing requirement for them to report annually or quarterly, depending on their classification, in order to verify their information.
 Violations of the law are felonies with mandatory minimum jail sentences and fines established.

-The Sheriff’s Office is spearheading a community-wide, multi agency approach to enforcing the new provisions of this law.
-This group includes among others the Montgomery County Sheriff’s Office, The Clarksville Police Department, the United States Marshals Service, the Tennessee Bureau, and the local State Probation and Parole Office.
+The Sheriff’s Office is spearheading a community-wide, multi-agency approach to enforcing this law.
+This group includes among others the Montgomery County Sheriff’s Office, the Clarksville Police Department, the United States Marshals Service, the Tennessee Bureau of Investigation, and the local TDOC Field Services Division.

-The Sheriff’s Office point of contact for Sex Offender Registration is Investigator Jeff Morlock, in Criminal Investigations.
-He can be reached at (931) 648-0611 ext 5209 or firstname.lastname@example.org.
+The Sheriff’s Office point of contact for Sex Offender Registration is Investigator Jeff Morlock, in Criminal Investigations and Intelligence.
+He can be reached at (931) 648-0611 ext 13412 or firstname.lastname@example.org.

 This information is made available to the public and law enforcement in the interest of public safety.